abbas1551/IIITD_CO_project/readme(how to run).txt

-The new code which supports automatedTesting is in the Project folder rest all the previos files are in Old_files folder which took the input from text file.
+The new code which supports automatedTesting is is a zip file CO_A13_P1.zip, extract the file.
 In the Projects folder Simple-Assembler, SimpleSimulator and automatedTesting folders are there.
-New files have been added to Simple-Assembler.